SDMourtas/TV-BLPONC/README.md

 # Installation
 *	Unzip the file you just downloaded and copy the TV-BLPONC directory to a location,e.g.,/my-directory/
-*	Run Matlab/ Octave, Go to /my-directory/TV-BLPONC/ at the command prompt
+*	Run Matlab/Octave, Go to /my-directory/TV-BLPONC/ at the command prompt
 *	run 'Main_TVBLPONC' (Matlab/Octave)

 # Results
 After running the Main_TVBLPONC.m file, the package outputs are the following:
-*	The optimal portfolio of TV- BLPONC problem created by BAS, ABC, DE and SMA.
+*	The optimal portfolio of TV-BLPONC problem created by BAS, ABC, DE and SMA.
 *	The time consumptions of BAS, ABC, DE and SMA.
 *	The graphic illustration of the average price of the objected function along with the optimal portfolios expected return, variance and transaction cost.